Search for Dark Photon Dark Matter with a Mass around 36.1 {\mu}eV Using a Frequency-tunable Cavity Controlled through a

-In our experiment, we (i) employ a SQUID-based transmon qubit, and (ii) apply an external magnetic field to the system.
-The gap energy $\omega_q$ of the SQUID-based transmon qubit is sensitive to the magnetic flux through the SQUID loop.
-By varying the strength of the external magnetic field, we can change $\omega_q$, and hence the detuning $\Delta$, which results in a shift of the cavity resonance frequency.
-In this way, we achieve tunability of the cavity frequency using a SQUID-based transmon qubit, which is integrated into the cavity used for the dark photon DM search.

-The interaction between the dark photon DM and the cavity mode remains effectively unchanged even with the qubit embedded in the cavity.
 Dark photons mix kinetically with ordinary photons via the kinetic mixing described by the following interaction Lagrangian:

 where $\chi$ is the kinetic-mixing parameter, and $F_{\mu\nu}$ ($X_{\mu\nu}$) is the field strength tensor of the ordinary (dark) photon.
-Such an interaction enable the conversion of dark photon into photons within a resonant cavity.
+Such an interaction enables the conversion of dark photons into ordinary photons within a resonant cavity.
 When the dark photon mass matches the cavity resonance frequency, the dark photon field resonantly excites the cavity mode, leading to an accumulation of electromagnetic energy in the cavity.
 This energy can be extracted and measured through an antenna.
-The expected signal power from dark photon DM is given by \cite{ariasWISPyColdDark2012},
+The expected signal power from dark photon DM is given by \cite{ariasWISPyColdDark2012} :